AtefeAsadi/data-science-ml-roadmap-planner/README.md

 # Data Science & Machine Learning Roadmap Planner

-A free 24-week, project-based roadmap planner for learning Data Science and Machine Learning.
+Free 24-week project based Data Science & Machine Learning roadmap planner.
 This planner is designed to help learners move step by step from programming and statistics foundations to machine learning, practical projects, and a final capstone.

 ## What's Inside?